-- 1. The County will abate or demolish seventy-five (75) blighted properties during 2022 and will evaluate how many properties will be abated or demolished each successive year. - 2.
+- The County will submit to the Law Department for abatement or demolition, thirseventy-five (35) blighted properties during 2022 and will evaluate how many properties will be abated or demolished each successive year. - 2.
 The County will improve tracking of the demolition and abatement of blighted properties by working with GIS to integrate Hansen technology into the entire demolition and abatement process, thereby increasing transparency.
 Moreover, citizens will be able to track code enforcement cases through the implementation of this new technology. - 3.
 The County will reactivate the DeKalb County Land Bank Authority for the purpose of converting vacant, abandoned, and tax delinquent properties to productive uses in order to stabilize neighborhoods and promote quality housing. - 4.
 The Code Compliance Division will use the Comprehensive Property Survey report to develop a robust pipeline for processing of Nuisance Abatement cases over the next 18-24 months. - 5.
 The County will abate, clean and secure 20 properties by December 2022. - 6.
 The County will process for demolition 15 properties by December 2022. - 7.
 County staff will research best practices and present an ordinance or resolution to the Commission that may include the establishment of a "Blight Tax." - 8.
 The Commission will adopt the International Property Maintenance Code to provide Code Enforcement with tools to combat blight. - 9.
 County staff will continue to address repeat code offenders by updating and monitoring the comprehensive list of blighted hotels/motels and multifamily properties.
 County staff will keep track of repeat code offenders, track their business license status, and perform coordinated monthly sweeps (rotations) with Fire, Code Enforcement, Police and the Health Department. - 10.
 County staff will continue to maintain a vacant property and foreclosure registry, submit budget requests to ensure the registry is properly funded, and provide a report to the Commission every six months. - 11.
 County staff will continue to maintain and update a spreadsheet to identify and track blighted properties throughout the rehabilitation process.

 - 12. The Commission will consider adoption of an ordinance establishing a code enforcement advisory board. - 13.
 The Commission will continue to research and consider an ordinance revising policies related to sign kiosks, large signs, and other visual blight. - 14.
-The County will eliminate a minimum of 10% of the level 5 structures through the In Rem process based on the Property Conditions Survey by December 2022.
+Of the 15 structures that will be submitted for demolition, t The County will eliminate a minimum of 10% some of the level 5 structures through the In Rem process based on the Property Conditions Survey by December 2022. - 15.
+The Code Compliance Administration, along with the Department of Innovation and Technology ("DoIT"), will develop and implement a modernized field inspection atomization system to improve the reporting accuracy and data integrity of the violations case management process, buy January 2023.